irskep/sphinx-better-theme/docs/index.rst

 1. There are more variables to customize.
 2. The markup and CSS are easier to understand.
-3. The templates use more granular blocks for easier overriding of specific parts of the page.
+3. The basic look of the theme is subjectively better.

-4. The basic look of the theme is subjectively better.
+Additionally, a future version of this template will use more granular blocks for easier overriding of specific parts of the page.

 Why not just contribute to Sphinx itself?
 -----------------------------------------